-The client listener is used by the Hazelcast cluster members.
-It notifies the cluster member when a client is connected to or disconnected from it, i.e., the clients fire an event from only one member they are connected to.
-Other cluster members do not fire a "client is connected" or "client is disconnected" event.
+The Client Listener is used by the Hazelcast cluster members.
+It notifies the cluster members when a client is connected to or disconnected from the cluster.

 To write a client listener class, you implement the ClientListener interface and its methods clientConnected and clientDisconnected, which are invoked when a client is connected to or disconnected from the cluster.
 You can add your client listener as shown below.